The exquisite angst of applying to college in a deeply anxious year

 Thousands of students who would usually take the SAT or ACT this year have been frustrated as local testing sites have closed because of virus outbreaks; 30% of the 312,000 students registered to take the SAT in November were unable to, a number that was similar to test dates earlier in the fall.

-Cole Strachan, 18, a student at academically selective Boston Latin, studied to take the SAT this spring, only to have test dates cancelled in March and April.
-He was finally able to take the exam in September but did not receive his scores by November 1, the early-decision deadline.
+Cole Strachan, 18, a student at academically selective Boston Latin, studied to take the SAT this spring, only to have test dates canceled in March and April.
+He was finally able to take the exam in September but did not receive his scores by Nov.
+1, the early-decision deadline.
 So he sent his application materials in without exam results — to seven colleges.

 “I think if I were able to visit the schools, it might have changed my list,” he said.